Auroville for the Conscious Traveler: Art, Farms, and the World's Most Unusual Community

 The Sri Aurobindo Ashram in Pondicherry (10 km away) is the spiritual foundation of Auroville.
 Founded in 1926, the main building houses the Samadhi of Sri Aurobindo and The Mother — open daily 8AM-12PM and 2PM-6PM, free entry, strict silence required.

-White Town Pondicherry surrounding the ashram has French colonial architecture, boutique cafes, and a sea promenade.
+White Town Pondicherry surrounding the ashram offers French colonial architecture, boutique cafes, and a sea promenade.
 It's a perfect day trip pairing.

 Practical Matters